5. After your goods are exported

 For more information on certificates of origin, refer to Memorandum D11-4-14, Certificate of Origin.

 As an exporter, it is in your best interest to be as accurate and as thorough as possible in your export reporting.
-Proactively seeking guidance from federal departments that control and regulate exports will help you to understand the requirements and could help avoid costly delays at the time of export.
+Proactively seeking guidance from federal departments that control and regulate exports will help you to understand the requirements.
+This could also help to avoid costly delays at the time of export.

 The CBSA is committed to working with all its clients to ensure compliance with export legislation and to facilitate exports.
 For guidance, please refer to Commodities that may require export permits.